francescomaiomascio/francescomaiomascio/README.md

 ---

-## Architectural characteristics
+## Architectural principles

-### Runtime-first execution
+### Runtime sovereignty

-The runtime is the sovereign component.
+The runtime is the authoritative component.

 It controls:
 - execution order
-- resource allocation
+- resource access
 - side effects
 - validation and commit

-Agents and models operate as **inferential workers** inside a constrained execution envelope.
+Agents and models operate as inferential workers inside a constrained execution envelope.

 ---

 ### Event-derived state

-ICE is an **event-only system**.
+ICE follows an **event-only model**.

-- no mutation without an event
+- no implicit mutation
 - events are append-only
 - state is always a projection
 - replay is deterministic

-This applies uniformly to:
+This applies uniformly to execution state, memory, capabilities, and domain effects.
-- execution state
-- memory
-- capabilities
-- domain effects

 ---

-### Explicit run lifecycle
+### Explicit execution lifecycle

-Every unit of work executes as a **Run**:
+Every unit of work executes as a **Run**.

+A Run is:
 - isolated
 - finite
 - traceable
 - auditable

-A Run follows a fixed lifecycle:
+Its lifecycle is explicit and invariant:

 provision → context loading → execution → validation → commit or abort → teardown

-No implicit transitions exist.
+There are no implicit transitions.

 ---

 ### Memory as a governed artifact

-Memory is **not context** and **not model state**.
+Memory is not context and not model state.

 In ICE:
 - memory is promoted from validated events